GuangzheWen/web-softwaretools-plain/report/Process.md

 #### High level overview

+Unlike usual, our team's user research will also serve as our Sprint.
+As a short-term project, getting Product Backlog is not only the work of Product Owner, but also worth participating in by all team members.
 In order to maximize the profits of pet stores, we must really understand the needs of customers.
-So in this sprint, finding out what the users want is the goal of our five team members.
+So in this sprint, finding out what the users want is the goal of our five team members, and put the needs of users into our Product Backlog.
 On the other hand, the technical staff needs to fix bugs in the functionality already implemented in the current site.
 Because if it is not fixed, it will adversely affect the features that may need to be added later.

 #### Highlights

 1. Through user interviews, we need to initially understand what the main needs of users are when using the Pet Shop website, and through analysis, we need to generate a list of website features that users need.
 2. The list of features obtained from the first step needs to be presented on a questionnaire and voted on by potential users in order to obtain the priority of the features in their minds.
 3. Based on the results of user voting, the team needs to discuss whether the requirements are reasonable and whether the technology can be implemented.
+Put the results into our Product Backlog.
 4. Fix the bugs caused by accuracy issues on the current website.

 #### Meeting Log